uzh-eth-mp/app/src/data_collection/README.md

 ## Requirements
 Requirements can be found and should only be modified in `requirements.in`.
 After updating a requirement make sure to run `pip-compile requirements.in` (from the venv) which creates an updated `requirements.txt` file.

+## Testing

+The tests can be found in the `tests/` directory.
+Currently only the `db/manager.py` class is tested.

+The recommended way to start the tests is to use the `etc/scripts/run-tests-db.sh` script in the root of this repository.